yuqiii-wang/KnowledgeNotes/languages/cpp/ctor_dtor_gc/ctor_dtor_gc.md

 Constructor is used to initialize some valid values to the data members of an object.

 Constructors are also used to locate memory at run time using the new operator.

+### No virtual constructor

+The virtual mechanism works only when we have a base class pointer to a derived class object.
+In C++, constructor cannot be virtual, because when constructor of a class is executed there is no virtual table in the memory, means no virtual pointer defined yet.

 ### Constructors during Inheritance